Developer Guide

 - All the

-that was added will be removed from Ez-Schedule
+Eventthat was added will be removed from Ez-Schedule

 Scenario 3

-with an index 1 and a Name
+Context: There exists an Event with an index 1 and a Name of Tennis in Ez-Schedule

 Action: